 How can my hospital qualify for Flex?

-To qualify for the Flex program, your hospital must be a Critical Access Hospital (CAH) (PDF - 1 MB).
+To qualify for the Flex program, your hospital must be a Critical Access Hospital (CAH) (PDF).
 CAH is a designation from Medicare.
 Flex supports hospitals that Medicare designates as a CAH.

 How can my hospital apply for Flex?